Dead Sea Mud Mask

 Dead Sea Mud Vs Sunshine

-Please be aware, that we, at Wild As The Wind, believe that sunbathing is the best form of cure for things like Psoriasis.
-So, we advise everyone to make best use of the summer by leaving all Psoriasis affected areas exposed to the sun’s rays as often as possible.
+Please be aware Wild As The Wind advocates sunbathing as the best cure for things like Psoriasis.
+So, we advise everyone to make good use of the summer by leaving all Psoriasis affected areas exposed to the sun’s healing rays as often as possible.

 *We also advise against using commercial sun creams as these have been conclusively found to be the biggest cause of skin cancer.
 You can read more about sunscreen and cancer in the Skincare Toxicity section of the Skincare page on the Wild As The Wind website.

-Most people who use Dead Sea Mud do so on the face, but it can be used effectively anywhere on the body.
+Most people who use Dead Sea Mud do so on their face, but it can be used effectively anywhere on the body.